tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The LMS scheme is characterized by four distinct parameter sets: the underlying hash function (SHA2-256 or SHAKE-256), the length of the digest (24 or 32 bytes), the LMS tree height parameter that controls a maximal number of signatures that the private key can produce, and the width of the Winternitz coefficients (see {{?RFC8554}}, section 4.1) that can be used to trade-off signing time for signature size.
 Parameters can be mixed, providing 80 possible parameterizations of the scheme.

 The public (PK) and private (SK) key size depends on the length of the digest (M).
-The signature size depends on the Winternitz parameter (W), the LMS tree height (H), and the length of the digest.
+The signature size depends on the digest, the Winternitz parameter (W), the LMS tree height (H), and the length of the digest.
 The table below provides key and signature sizes for parameterization with the digest size M=32 of the scheme.

 | PK | SK | W |  H=5 | H=10 | H=15 | H=20 | H=25 |
 |----|----|---|------|------|------|------|------|